dipenkalal/Project5-Repo_Registry_AWS_S3_CloudFront_API_Lambda_DDB/README.md

-# Community Projects — AWS Serverless GitHub Submissions
+# Repo Registry — AWS Serverless GitHub Submissions

 A tiny serverless app where anyone can **submit a GitHub repo** and **browse all submissions**.
 Frontend runs on **S3 → CloudFront (OAC, HTTPS)**; API is **API Gateway (REST) → Lambda (Python) → DynamoDB**.